scharrier/li3_pagination/README.md

 li3_pagination
 ==============

+> I'm sorry, this li3 package isn't still maintained.
+If someone wants to take the lead, just ping me.

 Lithium doesn't suck.
 This is a fact.
 But hey, what's about pagination ?
 Not natively included in the framework, all the existing plugins are just wrong.
 Pagination is a really common thing : we, developers, have to paginate everything, everytime.